jonkelleyatrackspace/ops_api/README.md

       --dir=DIRECTORY       Directory to load SDK extensions from --force-json          Force the application to treat all incoming requests as 'Content-Type: application/json'
+      --config              Provide a YAML file to load config options from.
+                            NOTE: Syntax is key: v; python objects allowed as values.
+                            Native YAML lists and hash syntax are unsupported.

       -p PORT, --port=PORT  The listening port
       -a ADDRESS, --address=ADDRESS
                             Listening interface.
 Can be a hostname or an IPv4/v6